cncf/techdocs/analyses/0012-TUF/analysis.md

   videos explaining various use cases.

 - There aren't specific task-based guides for features.
+- There aren't specific task-based guides for features.

 - There is a FAQ and reporting issues sections for troubleshooting.